WilliTourt/STM32-Desktop-Drumkit/Docs/partsassemble.md

 2. Press the fastening rings firmly until there's almost no gap between the ring and main body.
 This is an interference fit.
    ![Fastening ring installation](../Images/Assemble/10.1.jpg)
    ![Fastening ring installation](../Images/Assemble/10.2.png)
-   *If the ring is too tight, slightly sand the ring position before installation:*
+   *If the ring is too tight, slightly sand the ring before installation:*
    ![Ring sanding](../Images/Assemble/14.jpg)

 3. Done!